 Some of the videos in CityFish were edited during the "Babel Babble Rabble: On Language and Art" thematic residency at The Banff Centre in 2006.
 Thanks to Pelletron, Notsosimpleton and all that crew.

-The Coney Island videos were shot with the assistance of Eric Fleischer, least crazy of cousins.
+The Coney Island videos were shot in 2005 with the assistance of Eric Fleischer, least crazy of cousins.

-Additional Chinatown and Flushing photography was shot with the assistance of Jerome Fletcher and Aphra Kennedy-Fletcher.
+Additional Chinatown and Flushing photography was shot in 2010 with the assistance of Jerome Fletcher and Aphra Kennedy-Fletcher.

 My most humble respect to the authors of the texts I've reprinted without permission: Rob Allen, Djuna Barnes, Michel de Certeau, Lawrence Ferlinghetti, Allen Ginsberg, and Henry David Thoreau.